alt1983/CRUDservlets/README.md

-# REST CRUD application for work with Posts based on Servlets with multi-layers (Servlet,Controller,Service,Dto,Mapper,Repository,Entity) and DB PostesSQL
+# REST CRUD application for work with Posts based on Servlets with multi-layers (Servlet,Controller,Service,Dto,Mapper,Repository,Entity) and DB PostgresSQL

 ## Application starts on port 8080